seyed0123/Vendor/README.md

     end
 end
 ```
-when `product` signal changes it runs this always, if the machine is in the `choose product` state machine changes `cur_product` and `next_state` so the machine goes to the `insert coin` state and is ready for inserting coins and LED = 1.
+when `product` signal changes it runs this always, if the machine is in the `choose product` state machine and machine has enough of this product ,it changes `cur_product` and `next_state` so the machine goes to the `insert coin` state and is ready for inserting coins and LED = 1.

 ## Test:
 some tests were done on the code you can see all of them in [test bench](src/vendor_machine_tb.v), I explain 4 of them here, the rest of the tests are like these ones just the inputs vary in them.
+I add some features to the machine and make a new test `test 5` to show it.

 ### test 1:
 ![test 1 image](shot/test1.png)
 at first the machine resets.
 LED = 000